croessner/nauthilus-website/docs/lua-api/introduction.md

 ## Authentication workflow

 An incoming authentication request first enters the **brute\_force** check.
-After that it continues with the **features** pipeline.
-After that has past, it continues to process the request in a **password backend**.
+After that it continues with the **environment** stage.
+After that has passed, it continues to process the request in a **password backend**.
 When the final result for the request was obtained, it passes **subject sources**.

 Subject sources may change the backend result in one or the other way (accepting a formerly rejected message or vice versa).
 This